osg-htc/user-documentation/documentation/htc_workloads/submitting_workloads/submit-multiple-jobs.md

 *Why submit multiple jobs with a single submit file?*

-As described in our [Policies for using an OSG Connect submit server](../../../overview/references/policy/), users should submit multiple jobs using a single submit file, or where applicable, as few separate submit files as needed.
+As described in our [Policies for using an OSPool Access Point](../../../overview/references/policy/), users should submit multiple jobs using a single submit file, or where applicable, as few separate submit files as needed.
 Using HTCondor multi-job submission features is more efficient for users and will help ensure reliable operation of the the login nodes.